benhutchings1/masters-mc-NEAT-algorithm/Dissertation/Dissertation.md

+---
-% Generation of diverse Minecraft structures with evolutionary algorithms
+title: Generation of diverse Minecraft structures with evolutionary algorithms
-% Ben Hutchings
+author: Ben Hutchings
+date: May 2023
+geometry: a4paper
+geometry: margin=1in
+---
 # Abstract
 \newpage
 #  Introduction